 The internal components are also durable as they are built with quality materials and tested in many quality checks.

 But at last, it’s a condenser mic with a very sensitive diaphragm and other fragile components so dropping or operating in voltage fluctuations could create big damage.

 - Detailed, warm and good tonal balance

 - Ideal for Pianos, Vocals, Guitar etc

-- Highly sensitive and much quite than other cheap mics
+- Highly sensitive and quieter than other cheap mics

 - Very durable built quality